 However, because a conviction carries serious consequences, a person accused or charged with a sex crime should talk to an experienced criminal defense attorney as soon as possible.

-Assault Vs Battery Generally
+Assault Vs Battery Under Minnesota Law

 In general, assault and battery are two separate crimes.
 Typically, assault involves a threat of any violence that causes fear of physical harm.